DigixGlobal/etc-redemption/scripts/doxity/pages/index.md

 This stage is managed by DigixGlobal and will not require interaction from DGD holders

 1. Public announcement of *snapshot* and *activation* block made
-1. After the snapshot block, RTC is deployed to ETC and balances are minted
+1. After the snapshot block, redemption contract is deployed to ETC and balances are minted
 1. Balances published to IPFS, confirmed by script & community
 1. Activation block is set, admin changed to Multisig
-1. RTC is funded by Multisig (using top-up)
+1. DGDR is funded by Multisig (using top-up)
 1. Activation block occurs (within 24 hours)

 ### Redemption

-After the activation block is reached, users with an ETC-DGDR balance will be able to proceed with redemptions; (optionally trading and then) burning their ETC-DGDR tokens in return for ETC using one of the following ways:
+After the activation block is reached, users with a `DGDR` balance will be able to proceed with redemptions; (optionally trading and then) burning their `DGDR` tokens in return for ETC using one of the following ways:

 * Use a local ETC Node
 * Use MEW + RPC Node